Hotspot Shield VPN Review

 Review by Summer Hirst

-A company that boasts having over 650 million users all over the world must truly have a lot to offer.
-With apps for all major platforms, along with compatibility with several others, you can use this VPN on whatever phones, computers, or tablets you prefer.
+Hotspot Shield VPN has over 650 million users all over the world.
+With apps for all major platforms, along with compatibility with several others, you can use Hotspot Shield VPN on whatever phones, computers, or tablets you prefer.

 - Apps for all major platforms